← All varieties

 Subtypes/Variants

-Second Sweet Russet (Massachusetts/New York): Downing describes another Sweet Russet grown in Massachusetts, New York, and elsewhere.
-Tree an upright, spreading grower, productive.
+Second Sweet Russet (Massachusetts/New York/elsewhere): Tree an upright, spreading grower, productive.
 Good for cooking.
 Fruit medium, oblate, yellow, mostly covered with nettings and patches of russet.
 Flesh whitish, half tender, rich, sweet.
 Good.
-November to March.
-Beach (Vol. 1) identifies this as the variety described by Downing and notes it was a good apple for culinary use, in season from November to March.
-Beach states: "We do not know this variety and we have no report of its being grown anywhere in New York at the present time."
+Season November to March (Downing).
+Beach (Vol. 1) repeats this description, adding that it is a good apple for culinary use and noting that by 1905 it was not known to be grown anywhere in New York.

-Third Sweet Russet (Kentucky): Downing attributes to Warder a Kentucky variety: fruit small, conical, truncated, rough, dark russet.
+Third Sweet Russet (Kentucky): Attributed by Downing to Warder.
+Fruit small, conical, truncated, rough, dark russet.
 Dots minute, white, prominent.
 Flesh yellowish white, fine-grained, not tender, sweet.
 Scarcely good.
-December to February.
+Season December to February (Downing).

 Book Sources